Orange Alert

 Ongoing Research Projects

 NIH/NIAAA K01AA028239 (PI: Scheer).
 “Testing a biopsychosocial model of violence exposure, minority stressors, and hazardous drinking among sexual minority women (SMW).”
-Consistent with the NIAAA’s research priorities, the K01 will provide major advances in understanding biopsychosocial mechanisms (e.g., minority stressors, physiological reactivity, PTSD) and moderators (e.g., race/ethnicity) influencing the heterogeneity in hazardous drinking among SMW as well as the role that these mechanisms and moderators might play in SMW’s differential need for and response to treatment.
-Findings from this study will inform current epidemiologic, etiologic, and clinical treatment models of trauma-exposed sexual minority women’s health.
+This K01 will provide major advances in understanding biopsychosocial mechanisms (e.g., minority stressors, physiological reactivity, PTSD) and moderators (e.g., race/ethnicity) influencing the heterogeneity in hazardous drinking among SMW as well as the role that these mechanisms and moderators might play in SMW’s differential need for and response to treatment.
 Role: Principal Investigator

 Syracuse University Collaboration for Unprecedented Success and Excellence (CUSE) Grant Program SD-6-2021 (PI: Scheer).
 “A socioecological approach to understanding formal help-seeking barriers and facilitators among victimized sexual and gender minority people.”
 In response to limited research on drivers of trauma-exposed SGM people’s barriers and facilitators to accessing formal services, this community-based study strives to 1) understand SGM people’s help-seeking barriers and facilitators across multiple ecological levels and 2) identify contextual factors that contribute to whether and how victimized SGM people make use of local violence-related programming.
-Findings from this study will inform an NIH R21 grant that uses a Hybrid Type 1 Effectiveness Implementation design to deliver culturally tailored Motivational Interviewing to trauma-exposed SGM people.
 Role: Principal Investigator

 NIH/NIDA R24DA051988 (PI: Batchelder).
 “Examining sexual minority engagement in recovery community centers.”
 Findings from this project will characterize the gay, lesbian, and bisexual identified individuals utilizing recovery community centers (RCCs), and identify perceived facilitators, barriers, and satisfaction with RCC utilization as well as to other forms of alcohol and other drug (AOD) use disorders treatment among sexual minorities.
 Role: Co-Investigator